 Throughout the study, researchers examined the women’s blood pressure and gut health.
 The results showed blood pressure could be significantly lowered two hours after eating a mango.
 The study also found improved gut health in about half of the participants who had demonstrated signs of poor gut health at the start of the study.

 Mangoes are a fantastic natural provider of nutrition.
-Whether it is simply because they are packed with vitamins and minerals, or for helping to lower blood pressure and healing the gut in some people – although more research is needed on that front.
+They are packed with vitamins and minerals and show a promising ability to lower blood pressure and help heal the gut.

 In any case, enjoying delicious organic mango-based recipes will help supply your diet with nutrients and enzymes your body may be missing!